Yann-Situ/PSSFFS2KXX/README.md

    - [ ] improve animation of balls
    - [ ] squish anim for squish balls
    - [x] add several balls (bouncy ball, fire ball, linked ball, phantom ball)
-   - [ ] handle interactions with environment elements
+   - [.] handle interactions with environment elements
    - [.]
 Add new powers when selection+active (such as megaBOUM, dash, RollingDestroying...)
 * Juice :
-   - [ ] Camera shake on heavy ball, dunks and other style action
+   - [x] Camera shake on heavy ball, dunks and other style action
-   - [.] particles on balls, dust on footsteps & slide
+   - [x] particles on balls, dust on footsteps & slide
    - [ ] add UBER mode with new animations
    - [ ] add sound (music + effect and stylish voice)
 * Add UIs